Deniss Rakels: Reading

 On 28 January 2016 Rakels signed a two-and-a-half-year deal with Reading for an undisclosed fee.
 Rakels made his Reading debut on 6 February 2016, coming on as a 79th-minute substitute for Matěj Vydra, in their 0–0 draw with Wolverhampton Wanderers.
 He scored his first goal for Reading when he struck a late winner in a 4–3 win at Charlton Athletic on 27 February 2016.

 Rakels was stretchered off during Reading's EFL Cup second round match against Milton Keynes Dons on 23 August 2016 with a suspected fractured ankle.
 This Injury kept Rakels out of first team football for the remainder of the 2016–17 season, making only a handful of Under-23 appearances.

 Rakels was released by Reading at the end of his contract on 30 June 2018.

-Lech Poznań (loan)
+Loan to Lech Poznań

 On 16 June 2017, Rakels underwent a medical with Lech Poznań ahead of a season-long loan deal.
 10 days later, on 26 June 2017, Reading confirmed that Rakels had joined Lech Poznań on a season-long loan deal.

-Cracovia (loan)
+Loan to Cracovia

 On 17 January 2018, Reading confirmed that Rakels' loan deal with Lech Poznań had ended, and that Rakels had joined Cracovia on loan for the remainder of the season.